-This course gives you the tools to get your ideas across more clearly – no matter what you write.
+We will give you the tools you need to get your ideas across more clearly – no matter what you write.

 We take you step-by-step through POWER© writing, the proven method that we’ve used to help thousands of professional writers on our in-company courses.
 You learn how to plan your message and craft your sentences in the clearest and most compelling language, with useful and practical checks on grammar and punctuation along the way.
 And our interactive exercises throughout the course mean you put your new skills into practice instantly.